Shivesta-Rastogi/Oldy-Goldy-App/README.md

 # Oldy-Goldy-App
-It's my college OLX type app built through Android Studio
+It's an OLX type App for androids built through Android Studio which is for exchanging products , ecommerce.
+It has an special feature of map integration using API Google maps.